-The importance of managers in employee surveys
+The importance of managers in employee survey response rates

 Well executed employee surveys give all employees the chance to share their opinion, anonymously and freely.
 The result is an honest and objective view on how everything is going and what could still be improved.